Holic75/SolastaExtraContent/README.md

 # Extra Content for Solasta

 This is a mod for the game Solasta: Crown of the Magister.
-It adds Eldritch Knight fighter archetype and a homebrew "blade cantrip" Sunlight Blade.
+It adds Arcane Knight fighter archetype and a homebrew "blade cantrip" Sunlight Blade.
 It requires SolastaModApi and SolastaModHelpers (https://github.com/Holic75/SolastaModHelpers) mods.

 # How to Install